HsuTing/convert2geojson/README.md

   ./node_modules/.bin/convert2geojson -test
 ```
 - You can see your simple map at `http://localhost:9090/`.
 - You need to modify `convert2geojson.config.js`.
-You can see [Open a simple map](https://github.com/HsuTing/convert2geojson/wiki/Open-a-simple-map).
+You can see [open a simple map](https://github.com/HsuTing/convert2geojson/wiki/Open-a-simple-map).

 ## Config example